 Housing and Community Development

-Due to the COVID-19 outbreak, the main office of the Prince George’s County Department of Housing and Community Development, the Housing Authority of Prince George’s County and the Redevelopment Authority of Prince George’s County, located at 9200 Basil Court, Largo, MD, is closed to the public but open for business via telephone, internet and e-mail.
+Due to the COVID-19 outbreak, the main office of the Prince George’s County Department of Housing and Community Development, the Housing Authority of Prince George’s County and the Redevelopment Authority of Prince George’s County, located at 9200 Basil Court, Largo, MD, is closed to the public but open for business via telephone, internet, and e-mail.
 A staff directory, with telephone numbers and e-mail addresses, is located on each agency’s home webpage under the word Directory.

 Please note: The Housing Authority’s Rental Assistance Division is continuing to process certification and recertification applications.
-In addition, the Chief Judge of the MD Special Court of Appeals suspended all residential and commercial evictions and foreclosures until Friday, May 1, 2020.

 Human Relations Commission